lumina37/rotate-captcha-crack/README.md

 ### Test the Rotation Effect by a Single Captcha Picture

-If no GUI is presented, try to change the debugging behavior from showing images to saving them.

 ```shell
 uv run test_captcha.py
 ```

+Open `./debug.jpg` to check the result.

 If you do not have `uv`, please use: